michelhilg/data-engineering-tlc-data/1_Pipeline_Description.md

 ### 2.4.
 Load Data

-To load the data, writing from the Jupyter Notebooks, we must have to meet the Data Science team requirements:
+To load the data, writing from the Jupyter Notebooks, we defined two formats mostly used in the data engineering field:

-- Colum-oriented dataset in a Delta Lake format
+- Colum-oriented dataset (Google big query)
 - Row-oriented dataset

 ### 2.4.1 Output Folders - Google Cloud Storage (GCS)